All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Significant water retention: Some water retention is normal with GH peptides.
 But if your ankles are swelling, your face looks puffy, or you gain several pounds of water weight quickly, your dose may be too high or the combination may be overstimulating.

-Numbness or tingling: This can be a sign of carpal tunnel symptoms from elevated growth hormone.
+Numbness or tingling: This can be a sign of carpal tunnel symptoms from improved growth hormone.
 It usually appears in the hands and fingers.
 Report this to your provider promptly so they can adjust your protocol.

 Injection site reactions that worsen: Mild redness after injection is normal.
 But if you develop large welts, spreading redness, warmth, or signs of infection, stop injecting at that site and contact your provider.
 This could indicate contamination, an allergic reaction, or poor injection technique.